milind-prajapat/Pixelate/README.md

 * Image processing technique which is Open Computer Vision is used to manipulate the data( shape, color, aruco detection) in programmable form.
 * The arena is converted into a 2-D matrix.
 Where each block of the arena is denoted by a particular node number.
 * A* algorithm determines the shortest path to reach the destination.
 Here manhattan distance is used as the heuristic distance.
 The optimal path is calculated by considering weight of the particular node.
 Movement through one way nodes are considered by disconnecting it from the restricted nodes.
-* Code is clean and doc strings are used in every method in the file Pixelate.py.
 * The code also supports manual run of the bot.